Our 30th ANNIVERSARY

 MESSAGE FROM SCOTT

-Before COVID began, I remember thinking that I was too busy and had to slow down.
-I guess I got my wish.
+Before COVID-19 began, I remember thinking I was too busy and had to slow down.
+I got my wish.
 I went from 100% to zero.
 All my after-school programs and presentations were cancelled.
-I was about to do a presentation in Bermuda, Calgary, Alberta and Schools – they were all cancelled.
+I was about to present in Bermuda, Calgary, Alberta and Schools – they were all cancelled.

-I was three months away from summer camp and prayed they wouldn’t be cancelled too.
+I was three months away from summer camp and prayed they wouldn’t be cancelled.

-Shortly after COVID I decided to work for the Halton and Waterloo Catholic School Boards.
-I figured I could inject a little joy and happiness with my storytelling, guitar and singing, after all I know many children’s songs and knowledge of games.
+Shortly after COVID, I decided to work for the Halton and Waterloo Catholic School Boards.
+I could inject a little joy and happiness with my storytelling, guitar playing, and singing; after all, I know many children’s songs and knowledge of games.

 It has been two years of helping children feel good and find enjoyment in life.
-My Moo Moo Chicken stuffy has made it home for sleepovers, kids have got excited about writing and have enjoyed my gym classes.
+My Moo Moo Chicken stuffy has made it home for sleepovers.
+The kids have gotten excited about writing and have enjoyed my gym classes.
 I have appreciated teachers allowing me to teach their students and inject fun into their lives.

-At one school song and play songs all day for all the kindergarten, grade one and two classes.
+At one school song, I play songs all day for all the kindergarten, grade one and two classes.
 It was a full day of fun.

-A custodian in New Hamburg said that – “You don’t hear kids singing in schools anymore.”
+A New Hamburg custodian said, “You don’t hear kids singing in schools anymore.”

-I could have sat at home and worked on my books, but it was important to help teachers by providing them with a break and providing an opportunity for the students to have fun.
-My agenda was simple; do whatever it takes to hear the laughter and joy of children.
+I could have sat at home and worked on my books, but it was important to help teachers by giving them a break and an opportunity for the students to have fun.
+My agenda was simple: do whatever it takes to hear the laughter and joy of children.

-Summer was approaching, and I was still waiting to see if I would be allowed to run summer camp.
+Summer was approaching, and I was still waiting to see if I could run a summer camp.
 Finally, we were given the green light on June 17th – (let’s not wait until the last minute, government people).
-I had bought a thousand dollars worth of PPE I’m April, wrote up COVID policies, hired a cleaning staff and was as prepared as I could be.
+I bought a thousand dollars worth of PPE in April, wrote up COVID policies, hired, and was as prepared as possible for a cleaning staff.
 We had handwashing stations, limited our camper numbers, put the kids into cohorts and divided our camp into two camps.

-Families were cancelling when COVID initially began, but more families were registering as camp got closer.
+Families were cancelling when COVID began, but more families were registering as camp got closer.
 It was a stressful time.
-Every time a car pulled into camp, we thought health Canada might be coming for an inspection.
-We did not have any inspections or visits from Health Canada during our 2020 camp season.
+Whenever a car pulled into camp, we thought Health Canada might be coming for an inspection.
+We had no inspections or visits from Health Canada during our 2020 camp season.
 We made it through a successful but stressful summer.
 The only thing I needed to cancel was my weeklong sleep-away camp.
 I turned the sleep-away week into an epic survivor camp.

 The only thing I will never forget about that summer is how happy the kids were and how grateful the parents were for offering camp.
 So many other centers cancelled their season.
 I knew how vital camp would be for these kids.
 We had to run the camp.

-Our 2021 was still void of our sleep-away camp, but we felt more confident in running a camp during COVID.
+Our 2021 still needed to be fulfilled of our sleep-away camp, but we felt more confident in running a camp during COVID.
 One of the things we were grateful for is masks were not mandated.
 With 120-degree weather, masks would have been a health and safety concern.

 The 2022 camp season is slowly approaching.
-Camps filled up in a week with over one hundred campers on our waiting lists.
+Camps filled in a week with over one hundred campers on our waiting lists.
 This summer, we will have our sleep-away center and celebrate our thirtieth anniversary and my sixtieth birthday.
-It’s hard to believe that I have been doing what I do for so long.
-Before Kids 4 Kids, I sang in a rock band named Channel 5, competing with popularity with the Spoons.
+It’s hard to believe I have been doing what I do for so long.
+Before Kids 4 Kids, I sang in a rock band named Channel 5, competing with the Spoons for popularity.
 Now I’m presenting in schools with Gord Deppe, lead singer of the same band we competed with for favour.

-I am grateful for all the people who have offered me support and encouragement over the thirty years.
-It has been a privilege working with you to allow children to grow and become the best version of themselves.
-I told one group today that maybe I will be the person in this gym who may become the Prime Minister of Canada, perhaps the first female prime minister.
-It’s all possible with the proper guidance
+I am grateful for all the people who have supported and encouraged me over the thirty years.
+Working with you has been a privilege to allow children to grow and become the best version of themselves.
+I told one group today that I may be the person in this gym who may become the Prime Minister of Canada, perhaps the first female prime minister.
+It’s all possible with the proper guidance.

 Related Posts